wisechengyi/WSJ-Hustler/README.md

-# WSJ Hustler
+# Article Hustler

-* Search WSJ article in google in order to hopefully get a link that enables the full article content
+* Search WSJ article in google in order to get a link that enables the full article content or to other sources